-Bachelor of Applied Science Degree in Healthcare Technology Management
+Bachelor of Applied Science Degree Healthcare Technology and Management

 The bachelor of applied science in Healthcare Technology and Management with a concentration in Healthcare Information Technology (BAS) is a career-oriented bachelor degree program designed to prepare individuals to successfully compete for jobs that require knowledge of the healthcare system, information technology knowledge and skills, and supervisory or management skills.